The practical guide to starting an esthetics business

 Because this was my “forever” career, I worked hard.
 It took all kinds of continuing education and courses (on my own time and paid for with my own money. ) I was the top esthetician at the spa.
 I made the most sales, was regularly booked, and my clients spent the most money.

-The owners treated me like a money maker.
-I was a valuable employee, and they saw me (and treated) as a revenue source.
+The owners treated me like a moneymaker.
+I was a valuable employee, and they saw me (and treated me) as a revenue source.
 It’s hurt.

-Many of my clients started asking if I was going to open my spa.
-After the years of working with the other staff, I realized that I would never want to work for or manage anyone ever.
+Many of my clients started asking if I would open my spa.
+After years of working with the other staff, I realized I would never want to work for or manage anyone.
 I wanted to become a self-employed solo esthetician.

-Over a period of 6 months, and with my boyfriend and family’s help, I set my goal to become self-employed.
-I need to be successful right from day one, so I had to put together a strategy.
+Over 6 months, and with my boyfriend’s and family’s help, I set my goal to become self-employed.
+From day one, I needed to succeed, so I had to create a strategy.

-After 6 months of planning, an opportunity to rent a room at a hair salon came open, and I took it.
+When an opportunity to rent a room at a hair salon came open, I took it.
 I was ready.
-Within a couple of months, I made more than what I was making at the day spa.
+Within a few months, I made more than I had at the day spa.

-The hair salon was fine but I wanted even more control so my boyfriend and I decided to buy a house.
-After a long search, we found the perfect house that I was able to start my home-based business in a separate room.
+The hair salon was fine, but I wanted even more control, so my boyfriend and I decided to buy a house.
+After a long search, we found the perfect house where I could start my home-based business in a separate room.

-After many years of helping my friends start their own businesses, I decided to write this blog post: The practical guide to starting an esthetics business.
-I have had a lot of success in my business and my hope is that with the help of this blog post your will too!
+After many years of helping my friends start their businesses, I wrote this blog post: The practical guide to starting an esthetics business.
+I have had a lot of success in my business, and I hope that with the help of this blog post, your will too!

 Why you need to read this blog post